 Citizen participation is a priority for the County, including the public review of its Consolidated Annual Performance and Evaluation Report (CAPER).
-To encourage citizen participation, the LACDA coordinates efforts to provide citizens an opportunity to make comments on the preparation of its Consolidated Plan, Action Plans, and CAPER.
+To encourage citizen participation, the LACDA coordinates efforts to provide citizens the opportunity to make comments on the preparation of its Consolidated Plan, Action Plans, and its CAPER.
 A printed copy of the Draft CAPER was made available for review at the LACDA, located at 700 West Main Street, Alhambra, California 91801, and online through the LACDA's website: www.lacda.org for at least 15 calendar days.
-Prior to submitting the Final CAPER to HUD, a notice is published indicating the list of County public libraries where copies of the draft CAPER are available and the dates available for public review.
-The notice for review of the FY 2022-2023 Draft CAPER was published in the non-legal section of the Los Angeles Times (English), La Opinion (Spanish), Chinese Daily News (Chinese), Panorama (Russian), and Korean Times (Korean) newspapers on September 6, 2023, and the public notice period lasted from September 13, 2023, through September 27, 2023.
-Copies of the draft and final CAPER were available for review in hard copy print at the LACDA office, as well as online through the LACDA website.
+Prior to submitting the Final CAPER to HUD, a notice is published indicating the list of County Public Libraries where copies of the Draft CAPER are available and the dates available for public review.
+The notice for review of the FY 2022-2023 Draft CAPER was published in the non-legal section of the Los Angeles Times (English), La Opinion (Spanish), Chinese Daily News (Chinese), Panorama (Russian), and Korean Times (Korean) newspapers on September 6, 2023, and the Public Notice period lasted from September 13, 2023, through September 27, 2023.
+Copies of the Draft and Final CAPER were available for review in hard copy print at the LACDA office, as well as online through the LACDA.org website.
 Copies are also available upon request.
-All comments received during the public notice period are recorded and, if applicable, responded to in writing.
-One comment was received by mail during the 2023 public notice period.
+All comments received on the CAPER during the Public Notice period are responded to within seven calendar days.